oriolcg/GridapOffshore.jl/FSI/VFFS.md

 ## Boundaries

-As the numerical domain `model_Ω` has been initiated, we wil now define the location of the floating structure using the following function and using a `mask`:
+As the numerical domain `model_Ω` has been initiated, we wil now define a discrete model on the boundary corresponding to the free surface and floating structure, `model_Γ`, and the equivalent triangulation, `Γ`.

 ```julia
 function is_beam(coords)